Garson Mine

 Garson Mine is an underground nickel mine located in the community of Garson, within the city of Greater Sudbury, Ontario, Canada.
-Garson mine was developed around 1908 by Mond Nickel Company and is owned by Vale Inco.
+Part of the Sudbury Basin, the Garson mine was developed around 1908 by Mond Nickel Company, and is now owned by Vale Inco.

 Garson Ramp Project

-Vale Inco has approved a plan to re-open the Garson Ramp.
+In 2007 Vale Inco approved a plan to re-open the Garson Ramp.
 The project is in the development phase and will cost $30 million.
 The Garson Ramp project will involve three ore bodies and produce 500 tonnes of ore per day.

 Ground Conditions

 The ground conditions at Garson Mine are dangerous and unstable.
 Workers have lost their lives due to unstable ground conditions at Garson Mine and these conditions continue to be a problem for operations.
 A rock burst at the mine left nine workers trapped underground for several hours on January 23, 2007, although they were rescued with no injuries.

 The unsafe ground conditions at Garson Mine are caused from a combination of variables, the two most prominent being that the mine is on a dyke and aquifer.